madhavaniyengar/nested-list-component/README.md

 # nested-list-component

 ## Installation
-In your react project, run the command npm -i nested-list-component [note this is TBD]
+In your react project, run the command npm i @miyen/react-nested-list

 ## Importing into your project
-Once you have installed the package, write the line 'import Nested from 'nested-list-component'' at the top of your .js file.
+Once you have installed the package, write the line "import Nested from '@miyen/react-nested-list'" at the top of your .js file.
 Now you can use the nested component as if it's any other component.

 ## Actually using it